-29 DAYS OR LESS for cyclists
+29,032′ CLIMBING in 29 DAYS OR LESS

 How about a challenge for us mere mortals?

 HOW DOES IT WORK?
+These are the Rules.

-5. Acceptable bikes: Any and all exclusively human powered two-wheeled bicycles.
+6. Acceptable bikes: Any and all exclusively human powered two-wheeled bicycles.
 Sorry, no e-bikes/pedal assist for this one.

 WHAT’S INCLUDED WITH ENTRY:

 Race cut are euro-style, tight fitting.
 Club cut is more relaxed.

-5. Everyone who completes the Everesting Challenge will be entered into a drawing to win a FREE Planet Ultra single-day event entry.
+8. Everyone who completes the Everesting Challenge will be entered into a drawing to win a FREE Planet Ultra single-day event entry.

-Entry Fee: Cycling – $119; Running – $109
+Entry Fee: Cycling – $119

-Jersey Only: $80 includes tax and shipping.
+Jersey Only: $85 includes tax and shipping.

 Use the Climb Everest button to register with RunSignUp and pay by credit card (includes a small service fee).
 To pay by Venmo or Zelle, download and email this form.
 The email addresses for Venmo and Zelle are at the bottom of the form.